thedevdojo/genesis/README.md

 ## About Genesis

-Genesis is a Laravel Starter Kit that utilizes the Tallstack and it also makes use of single-file Volt and Folio files.
+Genesis is a Laravel Starter Kit that utilizes the Tallstack as well as single-file Volt and Folio files.
+This starter kit includes Authentication, User Dashboard, User Profile, and easy to use UI Components.

 <p><img src="https://cdn.devdojo.com/images/august2023/genesis-cover.png" alt="genesis cover" /></p>

-Genesis is built with the following technologies:
+It will be beneficial to have a good understanding of the following technologies (which Genesis is built with):

 - [TailwindCSS](https://tailwindcss.com)
 - [AlpineJS](https://alpinejs.dev)